MAVEN-Arg: Completing the Puzzle of All-in-One Event Understanding Dataset with Event Argument Annotation: Experiment

 \subsection{Analysis on Trigger-Argument Distance}

-\ourdata provides document-level annotations, covering samples with varying trigger-argument distances, as shown in \cref{fig:distance}, enabling us to investigate the impact of different trigger-argument distances on model performance.
-We further conduct an analytical experiment on this.
-Specifically, we break down the predictions and annotations in the test set with their trigger-argument distances and evaluate how the performance changes along with different distances.
-The experimental results are shown in \cref{fig:f1_by_distance}, which demonstrate that models generally perform worse on samples with longer trigger-argument distances.
-This aligns with previous findings in document-level relation extraction involving the distance between entity pairs~\citep{ru-learning-2021}.
+As shown in \cref{fig:distance}, \ourdata provides document-level annotations, covering data with varying trigger-argument distances.
+We conduct an analytical experiment on the impact of trigger-argument distance to model performance.
+Specifically, we break down the predictions and annotations in the test set by their trigger-argument distances and evaluate how the performance changes along with different distances.
+The experimental results are shown in \cref{fig:f1_by_distance}, which demonstrate that models perform significantly worse on samples with longer trigger-argument distances.
+This aligns with previous findings in document-level relation extraction regarding the distance between entity pairs~\citep{ru-learning-2021}.
 It suggests that modeling long-distance dependencies between triggers and arguments remains a challenge for existing EAE models.
-Future research can leverage \ourdata to explore powerful methods for handling long-distance trigger-argument instances.
+Future research can leverage \ourdata to explore advanced methods for handling long-distance trigger-argument instances.